imrancluster/qipt/README.md

 =====
 Please don't click "SIP File" and "Apply Zone" link.
 Because It's a linux asteristik file that is not present here.

-This is my first small app. so don't mind If you see some problems.

 --
 Thank You